aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-three/test/integration_test/README.md

 ## Running the Tests

-Run `npm run start-three` from the repository root.
-This will start a local web server and open two tabs in your browser.
-One will contain a demo (from `packages/amazon-sumerian-hosts-three/examples`.)
-The other will be the list of available integration tests.
+Run `npm run start-three-tests` from the repository root.
+This will start a local web server and open a tab in your browser.
+The tab will contain a list of available integration tests.
 From this tab you can access and exercise each test.

-When you're finished runnin the tests, you can quit the local dev server by pressing CTRL-C in the same terminal in which you started the server.
+When you're finished running the tests, you can quit the local dev server by pressing CTRL-C in the same terminal in which you started the server.